acli/new_clock/doc/Working_notes_on_citation_file_format.md

 Unresolved questions:

 - Is a package of `sound-recording`s itself a `sound-recording`?
-- Gossner’s role isn’t really author.
-He is one of the authors (full list of authors is *unknown*), but it’s most accurate to call him editor
+- Gossner would be first author if this were a paper (full list of authors is *unknown*), but it’s most accurate to call him editor
 - Should the schema handle cases where it’s impossible to avoid “et al.”?
 - Should *authors* be not required, or should `required` be anyOf authors, editors (not just authors)?